-The scope of the DIWA study is to draft a masterplan for the future of IWT and digitalisation containing a vision and a roadmap.
+The scope of the DIWA study is to draft a masterplan for the future of digitalisation of IWT containing a vision and a roadmap.
 The scope of the study is to incorporate any ideas valuable for business processes and/or provided by technological developments visible to the fairway authorities.

-The focus is on recommended actions by fairway authorities participating in the DIWA project.
-They are about fostering digital transition towards a digitalised and interconnected IWT, assessing the status quo and presenting a list of recommendations.
+The focus is put on recommended actions by experts from the fairway authorities participating in the DIWA project.
+They are about fostering digital transformation towards a digitalised and interconnected IWT, assessing the status quo and presenting a list of recommendations.